RedisLabs/redislabs-docs/content/rs/references/rlcheck.md

 To open the rladmin CLI:

-1. Login to the RS host with an account that is either:
-    - a member of the **redislabs** OS group
+1. Login to the RS host with an account that is a member of the **redislabs** OS group.
-    - change user to root with command: `sudo su --`

 1. Run: `rlcheck`